12 unique icons of Mary and hymns

 In early summer, Swiss beekeepers living in the mountains surrounding Lake Brienz reap the benefits of alpine wildflowers from which they obtain Swiss mountain honey.
 Tending beehives is a vital tradition that has been practiced in the Swiss Alps for countless generations.
 This delightful clock portrays a scene where Barry, the St. Bernard dog, stands guard before a typical Brienz chalet.

-In 1920, Loetscher built their very first cuckoo clock, the design of which was inspired by the chalet housing their workshop.
-That very same chalet also inspired the look and feel of this model, so, as you can imagine, it holds a very dear place in their hearts at Loetscher.
+In 1920, Loetscher built their very first cuckoo clock, the design of which was inspired by the chalet housing Loetscher’s workshop.
+That very same chalet also inspired the look and feel of this model, so, as you can imagine, it holds a very dear place in Loetscher’s hearts.
+This chalet has many intricate and realistic details such as the stones placed on the roof that was used to prevent the snow from sliding down on to pedestrians.

 In 1920, Loetscher built their very first cuckoo clock, the design of which was inspired by the chalet housing their workshop.
 That very same chalet also inspired the look and feel of this model, so, as you can imagine, it holds a very dear place in their hearts at Loetscher.
 This is the Amber color version of the Classic Brienz Chalet.